-The rate at which you use battery power determines how long you can use the batteries of your computer between charges.
-Because of different user habits and needs, it is difficult to predict how long a battery charge will last.
+The rate at which you use battery power will determine how long you can use the battery of your computer between charges.
+Because each computer user has different habits and needs, it is difficult to predict how long a battery charge will last.
 There are two main factors:

-- How much energy is stored in the battery when you begin to work
+- How much energy is stored in the battery when you begin to work.

-- The way you use your computer, for example:
+- The way you use your computer:

-- How often you access the storage drive
+- How often you access the storage drive.

-- How bright you make the computer display
+- How bright you make the computer display.

-- How often you use the wireless features
+- How often you use the wireless features.